HetavShah/gmail-auto-sender/Readme.md

 `cookie-session` is a middleware for Express.js that enables you to store session data in secure cookies.
 It provides a simple and lightweight session management solution by encrypting and storing session data directly in the client's browser.
 Unlike server-side session stores, `cookie-session` does not require a separate session store or database, making it easy to use and deploy.

+## Code Improvments

+### Code can be improved in the following areas
+- We can use Event Emmiter to achieve asynchronous behaviour for sending email notifications to browser
+- We can use Cluster module to decrease load on server
+- Refactoring of the code can be done to improve readability
+- Auth Logic can be improved